2001-Wed Feb 22 01:39:57 MST 2017

 The signs can vary, depending on the joints affected and the severity of

-the disease.
-Your dog may lag behind on walks or even show a periodic limp.
+dog may lag behind on walks or even show a periodic limp.
 Often, she may struggle when trying to rise from a resting position.
 She may appear stiff, especially in the morning, but may improve as the day goes on.

 If she goes on a longer walk than usual or plays an extended game of